-We recommend that you approach your adviser at least a month in advance about your Domestic Travel in order to ensure your trip is designated as Columbia-Supported Travel.
+Approach your Advisor at least a month in advance regarding your domestic travel in order to ensure your trip is designated as Columbia-Supported Travel.
 Many of the processes and travel payment options require several weeks to complete.
 The more time you give yourself to plan, the greater the options available to you.

-If you are considering a particularly complicated or long trip, you may want to consider giving yourself two months to plan and notify your adviser.
+If you are considering a particularly complicated or long trip, you should give yourself two months to plan and notify your Advisor.

-Meet with your adviser to discuss the following.
-The adviser will help you develop an individual trip timeline to keep you on track.
+Meet with your Advisor to discuss the following.
+Your Advisor will help you develop an individual trip timeline to keep you on track.

 - Purpose of Trip - What’s the reason for the trip?
 Who is going and why?
 Does the trip fall within your group’s mission?